Dental Inlays and Onlays

-A Dental Onlay is used to repair a tooth that has moved extensive damage affecting the cusp, tips or biting surface of the tooth.
+A dental onlay is used to repair a tooth that has more extensive damage affecting the cusp, tips, or biting surface of the tooth.
 Onlays require a temporary solution while the final onlay is sent to a laboratory to be formed correctly.

 We understand that going to the dentist can be stressful and full of unexpected costs.
 That’s why we strive to ensure you feel comfortable and in-the-know at all times.
 Learn more about our services or book an appointment with us today.